arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system-v2/content.md

 ![Latching valves activation pulse](assets/VALVES_ACTIVATION.png)

-***The valves used are latching ones, which means they are activated by a single pulse.
+***The used valves used are latching, which means they are activated by a single pulse.
 The polarity defines if it opens or closes.
 This pulse must be in the range of 20-40 ms, more than that time could damage the latching outputs of your device.***

 ### Water Usage